Charges? Call today: (651) 994-6744

 Being arrested for driving while intoxicated (DWI) in St. Paul can feel like your world is spinning out of control.
 The embarrassment of being pulled over, the fear of losing your license, and the uncertainty about your future can be overwhelming.
 At Sieben Edmunds Miller, our DWI attorneys in St. Paul understand what’s at stake—and we’re ready to fight for you.

 We know that not all DWI charges are created equal.
-Whether you’re facing a first-time offense or dealing with a complex repeat violation, our St. Paul DWI lawyers will work diligently to protect your rights, minimize the penalties, and help you move forward with your life.
+Whether you’re facing a first-time offense in Minnesota or dealing with a complex repeat violation, our St. Paul DWI lawyers will work diligently to protect your rights, minimize the penalties, and help you move forward with your life.

 In Minnesota, the terms DWI (Driving While Impaired) and DUI (Driving Under the Influence) are often used interchangeably, but the law formally recognizes DWI.
 Charges can arise from driving under the influence of alcohol, controlled substances, prescription medications, or cannabis.
 Even if your BAC is below the legal limit, you may still be charged if law enforcement believes your ability to operate a vehicle is impaired.